 The New Feature Process is intended to encourage innovation and competition by service provider and vendor signatories and to encourage energy efficiency by design.
 This process provides a path for signatories to innovate and add new features, including features with no assigned allowances and features in the early stages of design, without being treated as being in violation of Voluntary Agreement energy allowances or commitments.
 If a service provider signatory deploys or a vendor signatory sells small network equipment that includes a new feature with no allowance, and the presence of the feature causes the device to exceed the prescribed allowances, the signatory may set and report an appropriate initial allowance for the power consumption of that feature when it reports the device under the Voluntary Agreement.
 When such information is reported, the Steering Committee will propose appropriate allowances and effective dates.
-Any allowances established by the Steering Committee for new features will be publicly reported as are other such allowances under the Voluntary Agreement.
+Any allowances under the Voluntary Agreement.